 Inline text semantic

 Inline level elements don't have their own block shape.
-They are stretches of text that has particular semantic/role/meaning to it, embedded within block level elements like <p>
+They are stretches of text that has particular semantic/role/meaning to it, embedded within block level elements like <p>; and <li>.
+Some come with certain font/text styling as default, some not.

 - Generic inline container